eXascaleInfolab/wd-graph/README.md

   --dump DUMP, -d DUMP  the wikidata dump to load (wikidata-*-all.json.bz2)
 ```

-This process does not run in parallel and takes up to multiple days.
+This process does not run in parallel and can take multiple days to complete.
 The whole graph will be build in memory. (~500GB)

 ## Server